What you should know about…paying bills by Direct Debit

 A spokesperson for thinkmoney commented: "Keeping track of monthly bills in the current climate is more important than ever - and setting up Direct Debits for things such as your gas & electricity bills could be the ideal way of keeping track.

-"With the thinkmoney Personal Account - an alternative to high street bank accounts - you'll have extra reassurance that all the bills and monthly essentials you tell us about are covered.
+"With the thinkmoney Managed Current Account - an alternative to high street bank accounts - you'll have extra reassurance that all the bills and monthly essentials you tell us about are covered.
 Our Money Managers will set aside the money you need every month, so you won't have to worry about accidentally spending the cash you need.

 "Furthermore, you won't have to worry about any additional fees or charges for non-payment of bills.
 All you'll pay is a set monthly fee of £14.50 per month (or £21.25 for a joint account)."